DGEs2018/Traineeship-progress/Week12/journal.md

 - Why we should follow BEM
     - Easier readability and association of parent-child when producing a new style of a component
     - When only looking at
+# 20.06.2019
+* Flexbox
+- To use flexbox
+    - The container parent initially needs to be set to display-flex
+    - (a parent could have a certain height and width specified)
+    - `flex-wrap`
+- More flexbox properties
+    - align-contents
+    - align-items
+    - align-self
+- Em vs Rem
+    - Em cascades as it primarily relies on the parent block
+    - Rem is a better practice, as it's dependent on the given defined pixel size in the root

+# 21.06.2019
+* More on Flexbox
+-  inside of a block of
+    ```
+    #example {
+    display: flex;
+    justify-content: flex-start; //aligns items to the left most of the container block
+    justify-content: center; // centers items relative to the container block
+    justify-content: flex-end; // aligns items to the right most of the container block
+    justify-content: space-around; // evenly spreads the items, with equal spacing
+    justify-content: space-between; // splits items so they are equally spaced in the middle
+    (justify-content: aligns items along the main axis)
+    align-items: flex-end; or flex-start; or center; or baseline; or stretch; //aligns vertically aligns items along the cross axis accordingly (a combination of justify-content and align-items could also be used)
+    place-items: a shorthand for flex-flow and
+    }
+    ```